moonglum/dotfiles/README.md

 I also use [tmuxinator](https://github.com/aziz/tmuxinator) to setup my development sessions. tmux is so ingrained in my workflow that I start it automatically whenever I open a new iTerm2 window via the `Send text at start` option with `tmux new-session -A -s standard`.

+I also use [reattach-to-user-namespace](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard) for Vim.
+That's very important.

 ## Vim

 When I started with Vim, I used Janus.
 But it was way too much stuff in there that I possibly will never use.
 Also I like to know my configuration :wink: So I re-started my Vimrc from Scratch.